KL121 (Early-Middle Roman Corinthian Lamp) [permalink]

 Fabric, firing, surface

 2.5Y 7/4, pale yellow.
-Typical Early-Middle Roman Corinthian lamp fabric.
+Typical Early-Middle Roman Corinthian lamp fabric: pale, fine.

 One small fragment preserves <50% of discus.
-Slight abrasion.
+Moderate to severe, extensive abrasion; somewhat worn breaks.

 Published as